In U.S. battle of election T-shirts, 'Nasty Woman' rules

-Sellers said on Thursday that demand came swiftly and was unrivalled minutes after the final debate ended.
+Sellers said on Thursday that demand came swiftly and was unrivaled minutes after the final debate ended.

 "I have had nonstop orders since last night," Pennsylvania part-time graphic designer Naheed Snyder said of her T-shirt, designed simply with the words "Nasty women vote," selling on Etsy.
 "It's unbelievable how well this one has done... there's no comparison."